Biometris/statgenSTA/cran-comments.md

-## Resubmission
+## Minor release

-* Updated package description in DESCRIPTION
+* Added an extra plotType for TD objects.

 ----